How to remove a watch strap: tools and techniques

 Two sub-types depending on the watch:

-Quick Release spring bars
+Quick Release bars

-Removing a steel bracelet from a vintage Rolex GMT with the Bergeon 6767F
+Removing a steel bracelet from a vintage Rolex GMT

 - Place the watch face down on a folded microfibre cloth — never directly on a hard surface